Kodiyathur: Transportation

-Kodiyathur is well connected Road network and Bus route with near by towns like Kunnamangalam, Mukkam, Mavoor, Thiruvambady, Thamarassery, Omassery, Areekode, Edavannapara.
-Village connects to other part of India through Calicut city on the west and Kunnamangalam town on the North west.
-National highway No.66 passes through Kozhikode and the northern stretch connects to Mangalore, Goa and Mumbai.
+Road networks and bus routes connect Kodiyathur to nearby towns such as Kunnamangalam, Mukkam, Mavoor, Thiruvambady, Thamarassery, Omassery, Areekode, and Edavannapara.
+The village connects the other part of India through Calicut city on the west and Kunnamangalam town on the northwest.
+National Highway No. 66 passes through Kozhikode, and the northern stretch connects Mangalore, Goa, and Mumbai.
 The southern stretch connects to Cochin and Trivandrum.
-The National Highway No.212 going through Koduvally connects to Kalpetta, Mysore and Bangalore.
-The nearest airport is Calicut International Airport which is 27 km away.
+The National Highway No. 212 that passes through Koduvally connects to Kalpetta, Mysore, and Bangalore.
+The nearest airport is Calicut International Airport, which is 27 km away.
 The nearest railway station is Kozhikode Railway Station.